HaniiAtef/Regularization-by-Denoising-RED/README.md

 # Regularization-by-Denoising-RED

 Welcome to the **Regularization-by-Denoising-RED** repository!
-This project explores various algorithms for image denoising, leveraging both traditional methods and modern deep learning techniques.
+This project explores various algorithms for image deblurring and denoising, leveraging both traditional methods and modern deep learning techniques.
 The core focus is on **Regularization by Denoising (RED)** and its integration with different denoising engines, including median filters and neural networks.

 ## Table of Contents